How to Read Deeper CHIRP+ 2: Understanding App Display

 A range of species, especially predators, use it as ambush points.
 Vegetation, weeds and brush piles will be dense and or sparse, vibrant in color and clearly defined from the bottom contour.

-Ideal for coarse fish, they like peruse these areas searching for food.
+Ideal for coarse fish, they like to peruse these areas searching for food.
 Small depressions will be very subtle in the bottom contour, but easy to identify.

 Drop Offs and Points